faraonc/hwsc-file-svc/README.md

 ## How to install pipenv with Homebrew
 - If you installed python3.7 with Homebrew, you would have pip installed already
 - On the terminal, type `$ pip install --user pipenv`

+## How to manage dependency of proto files
+-Type `$./generate_dep.sh`.
+This will create copied proto files from the github urls.

 ## How to manage dependency with pipenv (to create Pipfile and Pipfile.lock)
 - Change to your project directory by typing `$ cd [project name]`